FREQUENTLY ASKED QUESTIONS

 What is the role of an EARLY team coach?

 The coach is most often a teacher but can also be a mentor or an older student.
-The coach has many responsibilities including: encouraging a team atmosphere, teaching the team the fundamentals of building which can be accomplished by simply having the team complete the LEGO® Simple Machines Activities, organizing the construction of the playing field, and organizing the team’s participation at events.
+The coach has many responsibilities including: encouraging a team atmosphere, teaching the team the fundamentals of building which can be accomplished by simply having the team complete the LEGO® Simple & Motorized Mechanisms Activities, organizing the construction of the playing field, and organizing the team’s participation at events.
 Furthermore, to be a coach, engineering skills are not necessary.

 When and how much should my team 'practice'?

 Some EARLY teams meet before school, some after school, and some have practices integrated with classroom activities.
 Generally, during a six week build period, teams practice a couple times a week.
 As the tournament nears though, teams start to feel anxious and thus have a desire to meet more often.
 The length of practice often corresponds with the attention span of the team members which is rarely more than 90 minutes.

 What does my EARLY team use to build their robot?